 Acquisitions are another key way in which Lilly boosts its development pipeline.
 In 2013 it acquired two development-stage diagnostic agents from Siemens Healthcare to boost its presence in the neurological diagnostics market, especially in the field of Alzheimer's.

 Lilly has also been expanding its veterinarian pharmaceuticals division, primarily through acquisitions, to help offset potential future losses in the core pharmaceuticals segment.
 In 2014 its Elanco Animal Health unit agreed to acquire Germany's Lohmann Animal Health, a producer of poultry vaccines and feed additives.
 Lohmann also brings on board vaccine production facilities in the US and Germany as well as nearly 20 subsidiaries in Europe, Asia, and North America.
+Shortly thereafter, Lilly announced it would pick up Novartis Animal Health and its nine manufacturing plants, six R&D facilities, 600 products, and global distribution infrastructure for $5.4 billion.
+The move creates the second largest animal health company in the world.

 Two years prior Elanco acquired the Belgium-based animal health business of Janssen Pharmaceutica (a subsidiary of Johnson & Johnson) and its 50 animal health products marketed in Europe.
 It also picked up ChemGen, a biotech firm involved in the development and sale of feed enzymes for livestock animals.